 \subsection{Deep Evidential Regression}

 Deep Evidential Regression (DER) provides a principled end-to-end framework for uncertainty quantification by placing higher-order conjugate priors over standard likelihoods~\cite{NEURIPS2020_aab08546}.
 Extending this to multimodal domains, Ma et al.~\cite{ma2021trustworthy} introduced a Mixture of Normal-Inverse-Gamma distributions to dynamically allocate uncertainty-aware fusion weights.
 However, optimizing DER in complex scenarios presents intrinsic theoretical challenges.
-Recent theoretical study demonstrates that the evidential paradigm remains highly prone to "evidence contraction" in complex scenarios~\cite{Wu_Shi_Dong_Zheng_Wei_2024}.
+A recent theoretical study demonstrates that the evidential paradigm remains highly prone to evidence contraction in complex scenarios~\cite{Wu_Shi_Dong_Zheng_Wei_2024}.
 This structural vulnerability reveals that DER's reliability fundamentally depends on the information integrity of the input space.
-In unconstrained multimodal environments, this theoretical flaw directly manifests as the information entanglement and evidence redundancy issues discussed earlier.
-Feeding predictive heads with such entangled features inevitably leads to the redundant evidence accumulation, artificially inflating diagnostic confidence.
-Guided by these insights, our framework explicitly purifies and decorrelates the representation space before fusion, proactively guaranteeing that the subsequent evidential reasoning operates on genuinely non-redundant evidence.
+In unconstrained multimodal environments, this theoretical flaw directly manifests as the information-entanglement and evidence-redundancy issues discussed earlier.
+Feeding predictive heads with such entangled features inevitably leads to redundant evidence accumulation, artificially inflating estimation confidence.
+Guided by these insights, our framework explicitly purifies and decorrelates the representation space prior to fusion, proactively ensuring that subsequent evidential reasoning operates on genuinely non-redundant evidence.